Municipal clerk: West Virginia

 The West Virginia Code provides for an elected recorder in Class IV towns (those with fewer than 2,000 people) and in some larger municipalities.
 By default, recorders act as mayor pro tem of the municipal government in the absence of the actual mayor.
 Recorders also serve as members of and secretary to the city or town council, as well as recorder of deeds, archivist, and municipal supervisor of elections.
 In some smaller towns' governments, recorders additionally fill the role of financial officer.
 Many municipalities delegate some or all of these duties to an employee with the title of city or town clerk, while others may divide them between the recorder and the clerk.
 The recorder or clerk may even have authority by ordinance to issue warrants for arrest, although this power normally resides in a municipal judge.

+Switzerland

+In Switzerland, the communal secretary, either alone or with subordinate clerks, performs all administrative work that does not require the powers of the elected municipal council.